hyunhp/cryptocurrency/README.md

 purpose: Download coin csv which contains whole period information return : Downloaded coin csv files and failed coins in csv to do  : Need to add bypass pop up cases

+# To do list
+1. There are some cases that after '-' sentences are changed in line